camio/dpl/README.md

   `shared_ptr<shared_ptr<data>>` object that both of those functions reference.
   At the first call, the "inner" shared pointer is made null.
 - Make all the comments follow the signatures.
+- Make the 'then' functions 'const' since they don't change the semantic value of a promise.

 ## Concepts TS